York-SDCNLab/Ghost-DeblurGAN/README.md

 # Ghost-DeblurGAN
-Motion blur can impede marker detection and marker-based pose estimation, which is common in real-world robotic applications involving fiducial markers.
-To solve this problem, we propose a novel lightweight generative adversarial network (GAN), Ghost-DeblurGAN, for real-time motion deblurring.
-Furthermore, a new large-scale dataset, YorkTag, provides pairs of sharp/blurred images containing fiducial markers and is proposed to train and qualitatively and quantitatively evaluate our model.
-Experimental results demonstrate that when applied along with fudicual marker systems to motion-blurred images, Ghost-DeblurGAN improves the marker detection significantly and mitigates the rotational ambiguity problem in marker-based pose estimation.
+An introduction video is available at https://www.youtube.com/watch?v=uYHIDIJQ0r8 <br>

-Link to the introduction video: https://www.youtube.com/watch?v=uYHIDIJQ0r8 <br>
+Feature extraction or localization based on the fiducial marker could fail due to motion blur in real-world robotic applications.
+To solve this problem, a lightweight generative  adversarial network, named Ghost-DeblurGAN, for real-time motion deblurring is developed.
+Furthermore, on account that there is no existing deblurring benchmark for such task, a new large-scale dataset, YorkTag, is proposed that provides pairs of sharp/blurred images containing fiducial markers.
+With the proposed model trained and tested on YorkTag, it is demonstrated that when applied along with fiducial marker systems to motion-blurred images, Ghost-DeblurGAN improves the marker detection significantly.

 The implementation is modified from https://github.com/VITA-Group/DeblurGANv2.<br>

 # Visual Comparison